ajmeyghani/full-stack-javascript-book/client/state_management/redux.md

 ## [Middlewares](https://medium.com/@meagle/understanding-87566abcfb7a#.b81oeuheo)

-For redux middleswares, the main execution task is the store's dispatch functions.
+For redux middleswares, the main execution task is the store's dispatch function.